Algorithms¶

 This will set each element of

-.If the function or projection handed to
+vto0in parallel using a chunk size of10.If the function or projection handed to

-are async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike
+for_eachare async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike

-, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.
+std::ranges::for_each, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.

-Transformations with map
+Transformations with map¶

 -